snowkidind/snowpass/README.md

   ...
 ]
 ```
 Eventually, I will set up an importer tool but for now you can either add passwords manually, or make a JSON file like this to import all passwords at once.
-Once the import is completed, be sure to delete the JSON file.
+There is a template file in the data directory.
+Once your initial import is completed, be sure to delete the JSON file.

 To import the file, run the command `node cli` from the snowpass directory.
 There you will find an interactive menu that helps with the actual import.
 The file's contents will be encrypted and saved to disk.